diegowilliamscode/cse15l-lab-report/Lab3.md

 man_on_national_team.txt:92:on their trips to El Paso.
 ```

+This example uses `grep` to search for occurrences of the string "El Paso" in the files in the current directory.
+The `-n` option for the command outputs the file name, line number, and text for each match.

 ### `grep -B n`

 Prints the line where the search is found along with n lines before the result.
 The same principle applies if multiple instances of the search are found.

 ```
-[ddw004@ieng6-201]:Media:432$ grep -B 2 "grants" Legal_hotline.txtThe hotline, which is part of Legal Services of Northern California, was the only California application from 24 submitted nationwide for $1.5 million in grants.
+[ddw004@ieng6-201]:Media:432$ grep -B 2 "grants" Legal_hotline.txt
+The hotline, which is part of Legal Services of Northern California, was the only California application from 24 submitted nationwide for $1.5 million in grants.
 "It was because of a
 ```
+This example uses `grep` with the `-B 2` option to search for the term "grants" in the file Legal_hotline.txt, displaying the line containing "grants" and the two lines immediately before it.

 ```
 [ddw004@ieng6-201]:Media:463$ grep -B 1 "legal" Annual_Fee.txt